reprocourse/template-a3-estimate-bias/README.md

 ## This assignment

-For this assignment, we'll ask you to edit [`bias_estimate.py`](https://github.com/reprocourse/template-a3-estimate-bias/blob/master/bias_estimates.py) to repeat the above procedure 200 times.
+For this assignment, we'll ask you to open a pull request editing [`bias_estimate.py`](https://github.com/reprocourse/template-a3-estimate-bias/blob/master/bias_estimates.py) to repeat the above procedure 200 times.

 That is, if we consider the sampling procedure above as one "experiment", we'd like to re-do that experiment many times.
 We'll then only consider the significant experiments, estimating how "publishing" or considering only significant effects impacts the literature in a field.

-After you have edited [`bias_estimate.py`](https://github.com/reprocourse/template-a3-estimate-bias/blob/master/bias_estimates.py) to include the relevant code, please add your answer below:
+In the same pull request as your edits to [`bias_estimate.py`](https://github.com/reprocourse/template-a3-estimate-bias/blob/master/bias_estimates.py), please also add your answer below:

 ### What is the average effect found for the "significant" experiments?